shevpai/excel-app/README.md

 ***

-### The purpose of this project is to learn modern JavaScript by building own framework that used as a core of excel clone application
+### The purpose of this project is to learn modern JavaScript by building own framework that used as a core of application

 Used technologies: